geraintpalmer/VirtualMicroscope/docs/contributing.rst

 Contributing
 ************

-People interested in contributing to VirtualMicroscope should join the can visit #virtualmicroscope on the `freenode`_ IRC network for help and to discuss the development.
+People interested in contributing to VirtualMicroscope can visit #virtualmicroscope on the `freenode`_ IRC network for help and to discuss the development.

 VirtualMicroscope is `hosted on GitHub <https://github.com/evildmp/VirtualMicroscope>`_.